How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 • Reduce dermatitis and other allergic reactions

-Cannabinoid binding sites exist throughout the central nervous system and the peripheral nervous system.
+Cannabinoid binding sites exist throughout the central and peripheral nervous systems.

 • Motor learning